Alaska Native Studies

-The Alaska Native Studies Program (AKNS) provides an introduction to Alaska Native and Indigenous ways of knowing and seeing the world.
-The program emphasizes Alaska Native languages, cultures, politics, art, and provides an in-depth perspective on traditional and contemporary Native society.
 Students may select one of two areas to complete the requirements for the minor; a policy focus or a language focus.
-Both of these areas emphasize the dynamic nature of Alaska Native peoples and cultures.
-The Alaska Native Studies minor provides valuable enrichment to any UAA baccalaureate degree.
-The variety of all courses provides a meaningful understanding for all students.LEARN MORE ABOUT THE MINOR COURSE DESCRIPTIONS
+Both of these areas emphasize the dynamic nature of Alaska Native peoples and cultures, and the variety of courses provides a meaningful understanding for native and non-native students alike.